The 15 Best Yoga Poses to Build Better Balance

 2. Lift your left foot off the floor, bending your left knee and hugging it toward your chest while continuing to stand upright.

-5. Stay here or open your hip, taking your left leg out to the leg side.
+6. Stay here or open your hip, taking your left leg out to the left side.

 Dancer Pose (Natarajasana)